Non-melanoma skin cancer

 You can find information about using tanning beds on the website of the German Federal Office for Radiation Protection (Bundesamt für Strahlenschutz, or BfS).

 When people are ill or need medical advice, they usually go to see their family doctor first.
-In our topic "Health care in Germany" you can read about how to find the right doctor – and our list of questions can help you to prepare for your visit to the doctor.
+Information about health care in Germany can help you to navigate the German health care system and find a suitable doctor.
+You can use this list of questions to prepare for your appointment.

 Dellavalle R. Skin cancer, moles, and actinic keratosis.
-In: Williams H, Bigby M, Herxheimer A et al (Ed).
+In: Williams H, Bigby M, Herxheimer A et al. (Ed).
 Edvidence-based dermatology.
 London: BMJ Books; 2014.
-S. 223-319.
+P. 223-319.

 Deutsche Krebsgesellschaft (DKG), Deutsche Krebshilfe (DKH), Arbeitsgemeinschaft der Wissenschaftlichen Medizinischen Fachgesellschaften (AWMF).
 Aktinische Keratose und Plattenepithelkarzinom der Haut (S3-Leitlinie).
 AWMF-Registernr: 032-022OL.
 2020.